-(Flight #11).
+Figure 7 shows a comparison of collocated remote sensing measurements obtained by MiRAC on Polar 5 and cloud in situ observations by the CIP on Polar 6.
+The data was obtained during a coordinated double-triangle pattern flown on 2 June 2017 (Flight #11).
 Extended turns, when both aircraft were not well collocated, were excluded from the analysis.
 The radar reflectivity (Figure 7b) shows a typical structure of Arctic mixed-phase boundary layer clouds with periodically occurring cloud rolls characterized by an enhanced radar reflectivity that is caused by the presence of ice crystals.
 Within the same cloud, Polar 6 was measuring at different altitudes indicated by the flight altitude in Figure 7b (black line).
-The ice crystal number concentration

-- 5 for particles larger than $125 \,\mu$ m, measured along this flight track by the CIP, is given in panel a.
-The concentration significantly varies between zero and $10 \,\mathrm{m}^{-3}$.
+The ice crystal number concentration for particles larger than 125 μm, measured along this flight track by the CIP, is given in panel a.
+The concentration significantly varies between zero and $10\,\mathrm{m}^{-3}$ .
 These temporal (spatial) variations are clearly correlated with the changes of radar reflectivity.
 E.g., the cloud roll structure identified by the radar in the first and second leg (10:50-11:10 UTC and 11:20-11:35 UTC) is well captured by the variation of the ice crystal concentration measured by the CIP.
 Similarly, enhanced ice crystal concentrations were observed by both instruments for a longer period (larger cloud part) at around 11:50 UTC.
-These collocated remote - 10 sensing and in situ observations are of high value for further analysis aiming at validating the remote sensing methods and characterizing microphysical processes in Arctic mixed-phase clouds.
+These collocated remote sensing and in situ observations are of high value for further analysis aiming to validate the remote sensing methods and to characterize microphysical processes in Arctic mixed-phase clouds.